zencart/documentation/content/user/upgrading/db_only_upgrade.md

 Now you have an up to date copy of your database with an up to date copy of the Zen Cart files.

+### Database Changes

+- Go to Admin > Tools > Template Selection and set your template to Responsive Classic (since your old template won't exist on your updated site).
+- Visit each of the admin pages Modules > Shipping, Modules > Payment, Modules > Order Total to allow your modules to insert any missing keys.

 ### Copy from live site
 1. Copy the `/images` folder from your live site onto your test site